8 Dangerous Church Growth Myths Exposed Once And For All

 This is another one for the idealists.

-Faithfulness is ‘keep doing what you’re doing’ whereas diligence is pushing ahead, trying new ideas, doing everything you can until you get where you need to be – that’s a big difference.
+Faithfulness is ‘keep doing what you’re doing’ whereas diligence is pushing ahead, trying new ideas and doing everything you can until you get where you need to be – that’s a big difference.

-Keep pushing your own boundaries, keep learning, keep growing and always be open to new ideas.
+Keep pushing your boundaries, keep learning, keep growing and always be open to new ideas.

 Your Turn